-This position is based upon a series of cases in Ontario which established at common law that directors of charities are considered to have high fiduciary obligations in respect of charitable property

-- As a result, it is a conflict of interest and a breach of trust for a charity to pay any monies of the charity to any director as remuneration for any services rendered by the director to the charity, directly or indirectly, whether it is in his/her capacity as a director or for other services provided to the charity - Applies to those not at arm's-length from the director - Whether the director is a voting director or non-voting one is irrelevant
+- This position is based upon a series of cases in Ontario which established at common law that directors of charities are considered to have high fiduciary obligations in respect of charitable property - As a result, it is a conflict of interest and a breach of trust for a charity to pay any monies of the charity to any director as remuneration for any services rendered by the director to the charity, directly or indirectly, whether it is in his/her capacity as a director or for other services provided to the charity - Applies to those not at arm's-length from the director - Whether the director is a voting director or non-voting one is irrelevant

-- How are directors of charitable corporations in Ontario able to receive remuneration directly or indirectly now? - Option #1: Resign! - Option #2: Director remuneration for services in another capacity in Ontario requires prior court - In Ontario, the PGT is able to exercise the authority of the courts in a limited context by granting consent orders made under section 13 of the CAA - What if directors receive remuneration from a charitable corporation without a court order? - Directors may be personally liable for any payments received and may have to repay the charity
+- How were directors of charitable corporations in Ontario able to receive remuneration directly or indirectly before the Amendments? - Option #1: Resign! - Option #2: Obtain prior court approval - In Ontario, the PGT is able to exercise the authority of the courts in a limited context by granting consent orders made under section 13 of the CAA - What if directors received remuneration from a charitable corporation without a court order or under the Regulation? - Directors may be personally liable for any payments received and may have to repay the charity